GetStream/stream-chat-react-native/Optimizations.md

 # Best practices and performance optimizations

-React Native Chat SDK provides quite feature rich and performant components.
+React Native Chat SDK provides feature rich and performant components.
 But for your application, you may not need all the features that we provide and there is a room for you to add some additional optimizations.
 Here we have jotted down the list of things, you should take a look at - to see if you can push the performance a little further:

 ## Markdown

 By default our message components have built in support for rendering markdown.
-But markdown can also comes with little performance hit, because of all the parsing that happens underneath.
-So if you don't need a support for markdown you can just turn it off as following:
+But markdown also comes with a little performance hit, because of all the parsing that happens underneath.
+So if you don't need support for markdown you can just turn it off:

 ```js
 const TextComponent = ({ message }) => <Text>{message.text}</Text>;